mehulagg/gitlab/doc/user/application_security/dast/index.md

 It's also possible to authenticate the user before performing the DAST checks.

 NOTE:
-We highly recommended that you configure the scanner to authenticate to the application, otherwise it cannot check most of the application for security risks, as most of your application is likely not accessible without authentication.
-It is also recommended that you periodically confirm the scanner's authentication is still working as this tends to break over time due to authentication changes to the application.
+We highly recommend you configure the scanner to authenticate to the application.
+If you don't, it cannot check most of the application for security risks, as most of your application is likely not accessible without authentication.
+We also recommend you periodically confirm the scanner's authentication is still working, as this tends to break over time due to authentication changes to the application.

 Create masked CI/CD variables to pass the credentials that DAST uses.
 To create masked variables for the username and password, see [Create a custom variable in the UI](../../../ci/variables/README.md#custom-cicd-variables).
-Note that the key of the username variable must be `DAST_USERNAME` and the key of the password variable must be `DAST_PASSWORD`.
+The key of the username variable must be `DAST_USERNAME`, and the key of the password variable must be `DAST_PASSWORD`.

 After DAST has authenticated with the application, all cookies are collected from the web browser.